White vinegar for your dog’s itchy skin? While this may sound absurd, white vinegar actually works wonders as a treatment for itchy skin.

 - Essential oil (optional)

-You can make the recipe more potent by adding some high-quality essential oil.
-We recommend adding roughly 10 drops of high-quality lavender essential oil to each cup of the recipe.
+Adding high-quality essential oil can make the recipe more potent.
+We recommend adding roughly 10 drops of high-quality lavender essential oil to each recipe cup.

 Directions: